Fietsband/Koo-Koo-Island/README.md

 - M Adding progress for squirrel house
 - M Figuring out what is in the closet
 - M Figuring out what will be on the small portrait on the wall
-- M hide the painting when the boss battle is done
 - M add fire spell when can click on the star --> see player magic todos
 - M add progress item for star place (disable when already clicked)
 - M adding messages near the painting for story purposes